Tronic247/StackFlex/README.md

 ## Welcome to the StackFlex source code repo!

-Here you can find for the NextJS site.
+Here you can find source code for the NextJS site.